dribdat/design/Whitepaper/README.md

-Co/re/creation for civic hackers
+Co{re}creation for civic hackers
 ---

-/ Aletsdat collective // v.2.7 /// 2.2022
+/ Aletsdat collective // v.2.8 /// 2.2022

-This paper describes **dribdat**: an open development platform for data expeditions.
+This paper describes **} dribdat {** as an open development platform for technical sprints and data expeditions.
 A simple user interface allows managing challenges, resources and bootstraps, while augmenting tolerance and fairness among participants.
-See how we use it to support teams in hackathons, sprints and workshops which collect and produce design notes, data, and code - making the experience of exploring civic problems together hands-on more _awesome!_
+See how we use it to support teams in hackathons and workshops.
+By fostering and connecting design notes, data, and code, let's make the experience of exploring real world problems hands-on _even more awesome!_

 Permalink: [dribdat.cc/Whitepaper](https://dribdat.cc/Whitepaper)